source-code-smith/microsoft-graph-docs/api-reference/v1.0/resources/search-api-overview.md

 For examples that show how to render search results, see [Use search display layout](/graph/search-concept-display-layout).

+## Guest search

+The Search API enables guest users to search for items within SharePoint or OneDrive that have been shared with them.
+To access the list of guest users, go to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2074830" target="_blank">Microsoft 365 admin center</a>, and in the left navigation, choose **Users**, and select **Guest users**.

 ## Error handling

 The search API returns error responses as defined by [OData error object definition](http://docs.oasis-open.org/odata/odata-json-format/v4.01/cs01/odata-json-format-v4.01-cs01.html#sec_ErrorResponse), each of which is a JSON object containing a code and a message.